The Top 5 Most Traded Currencies in the World

 The most widely used currency in the world is the US Dollar

 Issued by the Federal Reserve (the Fed), the US Dollar is the official currency of the United States of America.

 Most traded currency.
 The US Dollar is the most traded currency in terms of daily average volume.
 According to the Bank for International Settlements, the USD has a daily trade volume of $2.2 trillion.

 Global reserve currency.
-The US Dollar is also considered as the top global reserve currency.
-This means that it’s held by central and commercial banks throughout the world for the purpose of both investments and daily transactions.
+The US Dollar is also considered the top global reserve currency.
+This means that central and commercial banks hold it throughout the world for investments and daily transactions.

 Commodities priced in USD.
-When trading commodities such as gold, their tradable markets are priced in US Dollars as standard.
-On your forex trading platform, you can see this in action by opening up an XAU/USD market.
+When trading commodities such as gold, their tradable markets are priced in US Dollars, you can see this in action on your forex trading platform by opening up an XAU/USD market.